-County Monaghan is not necessarily the first place to trip off the tongue when it comes to artistic endeavours, although this beautifully sparse landscape inspired the poetry of Patrick Kavanagh (and nurtured the early life of boxer Barry McGuigan).
-Twin sisters, Georgina and Una McGeough who comprise Song Sung, grew up in Monaghan, a gnat’s width away from the border with Northern Ireland.
+Georgina and Una McGeough who comprise Song Sung, grew up in Monaghan, a gnat’s width away from the border with Northern Ireland.
 Despite their relative geographic isolation, theirs was a stimulating childhood.
 “We had a very normal upbringing, but we were music-obsessed children” says Una.
 “Our father played in showbands in the ’70s and ’80s, so music was very prevalent at home.
 Our mother applied a creative twist to everything she touched, so we inherited that mindset.”

 That meeting was in December 2015 and by early 2016, they spent three days holed up in Holmes’ studio laying down the tracks for an album.
 They had been collaboratively bouncing tracks back and forth between New York and Belfast for a short period, with Holmes sending the arrangements and Song Sung writing the lyrics and vocal melodies.

-It’s taken a while for the whole project to coalesce after the early promise of ‘I’m Not In Love’ (included on the forthcoming EP, alongside three other tracks).
-Holmes is apparently thrilled with the outcome.
-Song Sung certainly are.
-The result is a hypnotically unique sound that is strangely anthemic, coming on like a space-age girl-group transmitting directly from Jupiter.
+Fast forward four years and the result is a hypnotically unique sound that is strangely anthemic, coming on like a space-age girl-group transmitting directly from Jupiter.
 Holmes, known for his many film scores co-wrote and produced the album with fellow composer and Unloved band-mate Keefus Ciancia (True Detective / The Ladykillers).
 The pair have a long standing working relationship and have worked on numerous scores including The Fall and Killing Eve (for which they won a BAFTA) as well as both Unloved albums.

-“We were very excited to work with David, the whole process was amazing and such a privilege - a golden collaboration.
+“We were very excited to work with David and the process worked amazingly well.
 He got us immediately", claims Una.
 Georgina nods her approval.
 “Working on this album was an absolute dream.
 We only hope that the songs resonate, as they make their journey out into the world."